jrich71/ai-case-study/README.md

 * What has been the business impact of this company so far?

     - DataSeer seems to have been making inroads with, and having impact on, publishers and researchers.
 Funders and institutions may also be impacted.
 I could not find public data that indcate the degrees of business impact so far.
+Recently, DataSeer has [partnered with the research publisher, Taylor & Francis](https://dataseer.ai/2024/10/14/taylor-francis-and-dataseer-to-collaborate-in-data-sharing-compliance-checks-and-open-science-metrics-pilots/) and [IOP Publishing](https://dataseer.ai/2024/02/26/dataseer-ai-and-iop-publishing-collaborate-on-open-science-indicators-and-open-data-pilot/) (among others).

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?